fubar2/galaxy_tf_overlay/README.md

 If there are complications in the way the script requires parameter passed that the ToolFactory cannot satisfy, it may sometimes be possible to adjust the script, to suit the simple ToolFactory
 XML code generator.
 Otherwise it will need an experienced developer and the usual tools.

-Upload all the test data samples into a Galaxy history, ready to select on the ToolFactory form as each input field is added to the form to provide data for the test run.
+Upload all the working test data samples into a Galaxy history, ready to select on the ToolFactory form as each user input history element is added to the form.
+These provide data for the test.
-The tool *cannot only be tested and built* if they are supplied.
+The tool *cannot be tested and built* if they are not supplied.

+#### Common tool patterns

 The ToolFactory offers some common models for useful analysis tools and filters to use in workflows.
 Simple *filters* taking STDIN and writing to STDOUT like the tac|rev example, are easy and quick to create.